 Stepping inside the doors of a new church can be a leap of faith on many levels, even for people who’ve been going to church for a long time.
 Below is an overview of what to expect on any given Sunday:

 You’ll notice that everyone is dressed comfortably, in anything from “office casual” to flip-flops and shorts.

-If you arrive early before the 9am or 11:00am services, you’ll probably over hear one of our praise bands warming up for the service.
+Towards the middle of the service, the priest will present a sermon, which usually lasts around 10-12 minutes.
+If you are in the Courtyard Service, we have a children’s sermon.
 After the sermon, there will be announcements, and a celebration of birthdays and anniversaries for the week.
 Then, the priest will say,

 The Holy Eucharist, or Communion, is the final part of our service.